microsoft/promptflow-resource-hub/sample_gallery/evaluate_semantic_kernel_planner/Tutorial.md

     - The flow incorporates a semantic kernel planner node (Python).
 The entry point for the planner is the [sk_planner.py](./sk_planner_flow/sk_planner.py) file.
 - [skills](./sk_planner_flow/skills/): This folder contains the Semantic Kernel custom plugin files.

-y utilizing the Prompt Flow VS Code extension, you can view this flow in a visual editor:
+By utilizing the Prompt Flow VS Code extension, you can view this flow in a visual editor:

 1. Open this repository in VS Code.
 1. Activate the conda environment where the `promptflow` package is installed.